- SOAKED Pumpkin Muffins Recipe

 Pumpkin has got to be one of my favorite fall flavors, especially in healthy pumpkin muffins or whole wheat pumpkin bread.
 Add a generous dose of cloves, cinnamon, and nutmeg, and I’m in love.
 You can’t find an easier pumpkin muffin recipe than this one.
-Your kids can even make it.
+A sweet treat without loading up on white sugar.

 Here are the perks of this little recipe gem: